Forget that dirty takeaway and cook up one of these tastier 'fakeaways' instead. Trust us, there'll be no looking back

 Thin and crisp pittas make surprisingly good pizza bases.
 Turn it into a cheese-fest by using creamy camembert or taleggio instead of mozzarella, and pecorino instead of parmesan.
 Yum.

-Topped off with salsa and houmous, these burgers beat that greasy one from down the road, hands down.
+Topped off with salsa and houmous, these burgers beat that greasy one from down the road.
 Shape your turkey mince around small chunks of brie for a naughty cheesy twist.

 Marinated in buttermilk and coated in cornflakes, chicken doesn't get tastier than this.
 Colonel, you can keep your secret recipe – we don't need it.